beastsaber/bsaber/src/collections/posts/installing-the-mod-guide-necessary-for-any-custom-songs.md

     <img src="/uploads/mod-assistant-mods-install.png">
 </p>

 5. That’s it!
 You can now launch your game and enjoy all the wonderful mods that the community has built!
 You can always open ModAssistant again later to install more mods.
 We recommend against installing every mod at first as you’ll likely be overwhelmed by all the new options - and you may run into issues.
 Instead, take the time to learn about what each mod does.
-Click on the “Mod Info” button after selecting a mod to read more about it.
+Click on the "Mod Info" button after selecting a mod to read more about it.

 ## Standalone Quest VR